pinakinmistry/reactive-patterns-using-rxjs/RxJS Patterns and Best Practices.md

 ```

 > TODO: Image of above console
-> These are endless streams until you close the browser window or unsubscribe to these events using `removeEventListener()`
+> These are endless streams until you close the browser window or `unsubscribe()` to these events using `removeEventListener()`

+## Imperative vs Declarative Approach

+Imperative approach is step by step sequence of instructions like an algorithm.
+It is focused more on `how to do` instead of `what to do` making code more verbose and difficult to read and understand.

+Declarative approach focuses more on what needs to be done.
+It hides the implementation details with help of high level directives about what to do and delegating the how part to library or framework that does the heavy lifting of `how to do` well.
+This makes application code more consise and precise and easy to reason about.

+> AngularJS, Underscore, LoDash and D3 are some examples of such frameworks and libraries.

+## Reactive Approach

+Reactive approach follows decalarive approach wherein we react to an event by providing what needs to be done when that event occurs.
+And then it keeps repeating the same whenever that event occurs making it reactive to change.

+> React, Angular, VueJS are few examples of such frameworks and libraries.

 ## What is RxJS